 Her best friend’s downcast face resulted in a laughing Anise.
 “It’s okay!
 I always wondered what it must’ve been like.
 Seems I’ve been missing out.”

-While the Martian colony domes used a combination of living plants and trees judiciously placed everywhere possible to create a breathable atmosphere, plus a manmade system of filtration and recycling for simple efficiency, it was no substitute for a planetary atmosphere.
+While the Martian colony domes used a combination of living plants and trees judiciously placed everywhere possible to create a breathable atmosphere, plus a manmade system of filtration and recycling for simple efficiency and reliability, it was no substitute for a planetary atmosphere.

 “I hope you’ll be okay now we’re here.”
 Isla’s voice was filled with concern.